 In honor of Pride Week and National Coming Out Day (October 11), we would like to continue to show our support for the LGBTQ+ Community.

 As a LGBTQ+ individual or couple, becoming a parent through surrogacy can seem daunting.
 Working with an agency can help make the process much easier.
-At Hawaii Surrogacy Center, we have more than a decade of experience building families through surrogacy for the LGBTQ+ community.
+At Hawaii Surrogacy Center, we have more than a decade of experience building families through LGBT surrogacy.
 You become part of our ohana, so we care for you as ohana.

 An important step of your surrogacy journey is matching you with the right surrogate.
 All of our surrogates go through background checks, lifestyle and medical screening and psychological evaluations to ensure they are qualified to become surrogates, and before any profile is ever presented to parents.
 And we never match a surrogate who has different values than your family.
 Intended parents as well as surrogates are encouraged to think carefully about and openly communicate their preferences to us.